 12 – Discover one of the largest zoos in the US: the Bronx Zoo

-With over 2 million visitors each year, the Bronx Zoo is one of the most visited places in New York City.
+With over 2 million visitors each year, the Bronx Zoo is one of the most visited places in New York City and among the top point of interest.
 Located in the Bronx, it houses over 4,000 animals recreating their natural habitat and ecosystem.

 Among the many things to do at the Bronx Zoo, kids can visit the Children’s Zoo where they can pet goats, donkeys and sheeps – or head to the Congo Gorilla Forest to admire gorillas, mandrills and okapis.